Skip to content

 Processor (Web)

-Web GUI page generation depends upon a single core, the faster the clock rate of the CPU, the faster the page generation, regardless of the number of cores.
-Multiple cores will help speed up graph loading, which are loaded in parallel, usually 4 at a time.
+Web GUI page generation relies heavily on a single core.
+The higher the clock rate of the CPU, the faster the page generation, regardless of the number of cores.
+Multiple cores can speed up graph loading or other parallel tasks.

 Processor (Poller)

-The poller-wrapper runs poller processes in parallel.
-Depending upon the average latency of the devices you're monitoring and the I/O throughput of your storage you should run ~2 pollers per core so as not to waste CPU cycles.
+Pollers run in parallel, so consider the average latency of the devices you're monitoring and the I/O throughput of your storage.
+To avoid wasting CPU cycles, aim to run around 2 pollers per core.

-With the introduction of AMD's Ryzen and Threadripper CPUs, scaling to high core counts on single sockets is now much easier.
+With the latest processors from AMD and Intel, scaling to high core counts on single sockets is now much easier.
+Opt for higher-end models within the Ryzen, Threadripper, Core i9, or Xeon Scalable series for the best performance.

 Memory